-NY shooting suspect located after allegedly killing 2 people at real estate office
+NY shooting suspect found dead after allegedly killing 2 people at real estate office: report

 Barry K. Stewart, the suspect, previously worked at the real estate office where the shooting took place

-New York State Police located 55-year-old Barry K. Stewart in upstate New York just hours after he allegedly shot and killed two people at Bridgeview Real Estate in Watertown.
+New York State Police reportedly found 55-year-old Barry K. Stewart dead in upstate New York just hours after he allegedly shot and killed two people at Bridgeview Real Estate in Watertown.

-Stewart allegedly fled the scene, but police apprehended him in Franklin County, roughly 100 miles west of the scene of the shooting.
+Stewart allegedly fled the scene, then shot and killed himself in Franklin County roughly 100 miles west of the scene of the original shooting, WWNY reports.

 IOWA MAN ACCUSED IN STATE TROOPER'S SHOOTING DEATH RAN FOR SHERIFF

-He was formerly a real estate agent at Bridgeview Real Estate, according to the Watertown Daily Times.
+He was formerly a real estate agent at Bridgeview Real Estate, where the shooting took place.
 As recently as January, Bridgeview Real Estate posted a listing on Facebook that directed potential buyers to Stewart.

 Stewart said in a video on his website that he retired from the U.S. Army nine years ago after a 25-year career.